Titanicoso/cripto-2019b/README.md

-                      In case of distribution the file must exist it must be black and white (8 bits/pixel) and it will serve as a watermark verification Otherwise the image will contain de transformation of the watermark.
+                      In case of distribution the file must exist it must be black and white (8 bits/pixel) and it will serve as a watermark verification Otherwise the image will contain the transformation of the watermark.

    -k [NUMBER]: the minimum quantity of necessary shadows to recover the secret.